Forced pregnancy

-Forced pregnancy is the practice of forcing a woman or girl to become pregnant against her will, often as part of a forced marriage, as part of a programme of breeding slaves, or as part of a programme of genocide.
+Forced pregnancy is the practice of forcefully impregnating a woman or girl without her consent.
+This act is often as part of a forced marriage, as part of a programme of breeding slaves, or as part of a programme of genocide.
 Forced pregnancy is a form of reproductive coercion.

 Imperial Japan

 Female prisoners of Unit 731 were forced to become pregnant for use in experiments.

 Bride kidnapping

 The practices of bride kidnapping and forced marriage typically (with the exception of purely symbolic "bride kidnappings" which are actually consensual elopements) involve the rape of the "bride" with the intention of forcing her to become pregnant, putting her in a position where she becomes dependent on the rapist and his family and, because of cultural attitudes toward rape, unable to return to her own family.
 In Kyrgyzstan, thousands of young girls and women are kidnapped every year to be forced into marriage.
 Although the practice was outlawed in 2013, bride kidnapping continues to exist, with destructive consequences for society.
 It is often referred to as a tradition, perceived as the obvious thing to do when the male is ready for marriage.